OWASP/samm/Current Releases/head/agile-guidance/agilenotes.md

 PITFALL #latepentest: the classic penetration test pitfall is performing it late, just before a public release: when rework is the most expensive and time is the shortest.

-## Topic: Requirements driven testing
+## Practice: Requirements driven testing
 ### Abuse Stories
 An Abuse story (or evil story) is a description from the perspective of an attacker (as supposed to a user), how a system is abused through a security weakness: “As an attacker…”.
 It is normally not added on a sprint backlog because it does not describe specific development work that can be planned.
 The purpose of an abuse story is to help the team think about what could go wrong so they can specify the work/the requirements needed in user stories.
 The form of the abuse story is helpful because developers are familiar with user stories.
 Abuse stories are advantageous mostly in the beginning of development.
 Abuse stories can be helpful as explanation of certain security tests, explaining for example to a pentester against what threats a specific requirement needs to be tested.